rohithsh/NPTEL-Python-Programming/README.md

 # NPTEL-Python-Programming
-Programming, Data Structures And Algorithms Using Python by IIT Madras Programming Assignment Answers
+Programming, Data Structures And Algorithms Using Python by IIT Madras.
+## Programming Assignment Answers
 ### 4.1 ORANGE CAP
 We represent scores of batsmen across a sequence of matches in a two level dictionary as follows:
 ```